prathmesh0717/Interview.md/Introduction.md

 # ${\color{red} \textbf{HR}}$

-hello sir good morning/afternoon i am Prathmesh Karale, i am currently residing in Pune and i have 3+ years of experience in EBOT TECHNOSOFT as a DevOps Engineer. where i have gained extensive experience with DevOps methodology, AWS cloud and Linux system administration.
+hello sir good morning/afternoon, First Of All Thank You to giving me this opportunity. my self Prathmesh Karale, & i am currently residing in Pune and i have 3+ years of experience in EBOT TECHNOSOFT as a DevOps Engineer. where i have gained extensive experience with DevOps methodology, AWS cloud and Linux system administration.

-in that company my role particularly involved in operational part of DevOps and bridging the gap between developer and operational teams for faster software delivery.
+in this company my role particularly involved in operational part of DevOps and bridging the gap between developer and operational teams for faster software delivery.

-in DevOps i have hands on experience with various tools like git and GitHub for version control system in that i have managed project locally with git functions like branching strategy, staging areas, code merging and rebasing and git integrate with CICD pipeline for code integration and deployment and used webhook for automated the process of software delivery.
+in DevOps i have hands on experience with various tools like git and GitHub for version control system in that, i have managed project locally with git functions like branching strategy, staging areas, code merging and rebasing and git integrate with CICD pipeline for code integration and deployment and used webhook for automated the process of software delivery.

 also worked with terraform for building the infrastructure on cloud mainly on AWS, in that i used variable and modules for reuse the code and provisioners for execute the script and command and also used s3 backend for secure the state file.